chandanhpcic/docs/source/manual/unbound.rst

 Unbound is a validating, recursive, caching DNS resolver.
 It is designed to be fast and lean and incorporates modern features based on open standards.

-Since OPNsense 17.7 it has been our standard DNS service, which on a new install is enabled by default.
+Since Reticen8 17.7 it has been our standard DNS service, which on a new install is enabled by default.

 .. _general: